-A study of the Julio-Claudian emperors, examining literary texts, inscriptions, coins, and art, with particular emphasis on the development of Roman imperial and dynastic power.
+A study of the Julio-Claudian emperors, examining literary texts and coinage, with a particular emphasis on the development of Roman imperial and dynastic power.

 This paper examines the scandals and intrigues associated with development of imperial power in Rome in the 1st century CE.
 It analyses the reigns of Augustus, Tiberius, Caligula, Claudius, and Nero with a specific focus on how these emperors secured their position of power, considering their family dynamics, arranged murders and intrigues in order to hold on to power, and their attitudes and actions towards the army, the senate, and the people.

 |Paper title||From Augustus to Nero: Scandal and Intrigue in Imperial Rome|

 |Teaching period||Not offered in 2019|

 |Domestic Tuition Fees (NZD)||$886.35|

 - 18 200-level CLAS, GREK or LATN points